Q: What is Hangprinter?

 Q: What materials can it print?

 A: Hangprinter is compatible with most tool heads on the market.
-This includes thermoplastics, but also ceramics and paste tool heads.
+This includes thermoplastics, but also ceramics and other paste tool heads.
+There's also a pen holder tool head in the repo.

 Q: What's the precision?